 Drilling down to the PO and purchase record, we observe that the GL account from the purchase was not an inventory account:

 We can also verify this erroneous configuration from the GL transactions for the purchase:

 In the above screenshot, the debit should have been to an inventory account rather than a cost account.
-These details show that the cause of the variance is 'prior' to the PO, in the line item code where the incorrect GL account has been set for the Inventory Account field.
+These details show that the cause of the variance is 'prior' to the PO, in the LIC record where the incorrect GL account was set for the Inventory Account field.